MuhammadMehediHasan/burl/README.md

-# Better Uniform Resource Link
+# Better Uniform Resource Locator
 **b-url** is custom made url handler with beautiful styles like youtube recent link styles.
 It is fast for grabbing favicon because it uses googles **secret** api.
 It has better **customization** and better **Error Handling**!